tecnajoao/Azure-RMSDocs.pt-pt/Azure-RMSDocs/configure-policy-migrate-labels.md

 ## <a name="next-steps"></a>Passos Seguintes

-Para obter mais informações sobre como configurar as etiquetas migradas no Centro de conformidade e segurança do Office 365, consulte a postagem no blog [anunciar a disponibilidade de unificação de etiquetagem de gestão no Centro de conformidade e segurança do](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492) .
+Para obter mais informações sobre como configurar e publicar as suas etiquetas migradas no Centro de conformidade, de segurança do Office 365 e consulte a postagem no blog [a anunciar a disponibilidade de unificação de etiquetagem de gestão no Centro de conformidade e segurança do ](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492).